 Rats target kitchens, especially leftover food that’s on open counters.
-You may think that a layer of aluminum foil (thin sheet metal) should be sufficient to keep rats out.
+You may think a layer of aluminum foil (thin sheet metal) should be sufficient to keep rats out.
 However, a determined rat can chew through various metals, including canned food made from tin and steel.

 Although rats dislike the texture, aluminum foil won’t keep rats out.
 Aluminum is 2.5 on the Mohs hardness scale, while rats’ teeth are 5.5.
 Their teeth are harder than aluminum, so they can rip, gnaw, and tear aluminum.
 Rats chew on abrasive surfaces to wear down their ever-growing teeth.